BelaFrohn/synMinE/README.md

 ## Repository Structure
 The repository contains five directories:
 - [Data](https://github.com/BelaFrohn/syninE/Data): Containing all sequences, predicted structures, scores and the model weights.
-- [insilicoScoring](https://github.com/BelaFrohn/syninE/insilicoScoring): The pipeline used to score the generated variants <i>in silico</i>.
-- [PostHocAnalysis](https://github.com/BelaFrohn/syninE/PostHocAnalysis): The jupyter notebook and data used to analyse the <i>in silico</i> scores after unblinding the <i>in vitro</i> results.
 - [ProteinGeneration](https://github.com/BelaFrohn/syninE/ProteinGeneration): The code used to geenrate novel MinE-like sequences.
+- [insilicoScoring](https://github.com/BelaFrohn/syninE/insilicoScoring): The pipeline used to score the generated sequences <i>in silico</i>.
 - [Analysis](https://github.com/BelaFrohn/syninE/Analysis): The code used to analyse <i>in vitro</i> and <i>in vivo</i> data.
+- [PostHocAnalysis](https://github.com/BelaFrohn/syninE/PostHocAnalysis): The jupyter notebook and data used to analyse the <i>in silico</i> scores after unblinding the <i>in vitro</i> results.

 ## 📘&nbsp; License